 7️⃣ Stay Safe and Check the Weather

-The weather can change fast, especially in the mountains or near rivers.
+The weather can change rapidly, especially in mountainous areas or near rivers.

 Always check the forecast before you go